 Sleep difficulties become increasingly common around the age of 50, for a variety of reasons.
 According to the National Sleep Foundation’s 2003 Sleep in America poll, 44% of older adults report one or more nighttime symptoms of insomnia at least a few nights per week.

-Middle age sleep problems may also be related to worries over family, work, or finances.
-Changes in life circumstances, such as children leaving home, the breakdown of a relationship, or worries over work and retirement can make it hard to fall asleep or get back to sleep if you wake up in the early hours.
+Middle age sleep problems can also arise due to worries over family, work, or finances.
+Changes in life circumstances, such as children leaving home, the breakdown of a relationship, or concerns over work and retirement can make it hard to fall asleep or get back to sleep if you wake up in the early hours.

 For a healthy sleep-wake cycle we need adequate amounts of certain key micronutrients, such as B vitamins, magnesium, as well as macronutrients such as protein.
 Protein can provide amino acids such as theanine, which can help calm a racing mind, and tryptophan, which we need to synthesize melatonin, the neurohormone that regulates sleep.

-Avoiding stimulants, such as caffeine, later in the day can also support good sleep, as can limiting alcohol intake.
+To further support good sleep, avoid stimulants, such as caffeine, later in the day and limit alcohol intake.
 This will also help reduce sleep disruptions caused by a need to use the bathroom.
-Be sure to check out our other recent articles on sleep, including what to eat for a good night’s sleep, and the science of insomnia.

-And, finally, be sure to consult your health care practitioner if you’re experiencing chronic sleeplessness or have other concerns about your sleeping habits as insomnia and ongoing sleep issues could indicate an underlying health problem.
+And, finally, be sure to consult your physician if you’re experiencing chronic sleeplessness or have other concerns about your sleeping habits as insomnia and ongoing sleep issues could indicate an underlying health problem.

-- National Sleep Foundation.
+National Sleep Foundation.
 Menopause and Sleep.
-Accessed January, 2018.
-Available: https://sleepfoundation.org/sleep-topics/menopause-and-sleep
+Consulté en janvier 2018.
+Disponible sur : https://sleepfoundation.org/sleep-topics/menopause-and-sleep